Fees

 We calculated the fee based on the anticipated costs of regulating PAs and AAs and fulfilling the statutory duties outlined in legislation.

-PAs and AAs will have a flat fee structure, with a single registration fee and annual fee, each expected to be around £320 initially.
+PAs and AAs have a flat fee structure, with a single registration fee and annual fee.
+The current fee is listed on the schedule of fees for physician associates and anaesthesia associates.